PamCatten/hot-stuff/README.md

 ## Legal
 #### Developers
-This project is FOSS (Free and Open Source Software) licensed under the Apache License, Version 2.0.
+This application is FOSS (Free and Open Source Software) licensed under the Apache License, Version 2.0.
 You can read the license in its entirety either [here](https://github.com/PamCatten/hot-stuff/blob/main/LICENSE) or on the [Apache website](https://www.apache.org/licenses/LICENSE-2.0).
 #### Users
 This app is subject to our [Terms of Use](https://github.com/PamCatten/hot-stuff/blob/main/TERMS).